TripleDotEngineering/rfd/rfd/0001/index.md

 5. IMPLEMENTED
 6. ABANDONED

+`CREATED` - This is the state once an RFD has been created.
+It may never enter this state in the index and should only be in this state when first created by the author.

+`DRAFT` - The RFD is being written by the author(s).
+It is not yet open for discussion.

+`DISCUSSION` - The RFD is open for discussion.

+`ACCEPTED` - The discussion is not longer open and the RFD has been accepted.

+`IMPLEMENETED` - Indicates that the RFD has been accepted and changes have been incorporated into the relevant product(s).
+Not all RFDs will enter this state.
+For example, this state won't be applicable to RFDs about best practices, procedures, or workflows.

+`ABANDONED` - The RFD is no longer relevant and should be disregarded.

 ## Workflow

+> What workflow will the RFD state change follow?

 1. Allocate the RFD
     1. Create a branch called `allocate/<id>` where `<id>` is your RFD number.